 For the chocolate topping:

 - Preheat the oven to 350 °F (175 °C).
-Line two standard-sized muffin pans with 16 muffin liners.
+Line muffin pans with 16 muffin liners.
 Note that this crust recipe does not work in a regular pie pan – only as mini cheesecakes.

 - After baking, the crust will still be soft but will firm up as it cools.
 Let cool for 10 minutes while you prepare the cheesecake.
 I turned off the oven for about 5 minutes and at that point, it was at 275 ºF (135 ºC), which is the temperature you need to bake the cheesecakes at.
 You can alternatively immediately turn the temperature down to 275 ºF (135 ºC) after removing the crusts.